-Based on the current distribution of jobs and economic impact, the forgone economic impact by region has been estimated and provided in Figure 4-3.
-It is anticipated that a significant proportion of this forgone economic impact will be felt in the Fingal region, with 86% of the forgone direct employment and 26% of the forgone total employment (direct, indirect, induced and catalytic impacts) located in Fingal.
+Based on the current distribution of jobs and economic impact, the forgone economic impact by region has been estimated and provided in Figure 4-2 for 2023 and 2025.
+It is anticipated that a significant proportion of this forgone economic impact will be felt in the Fingal region, with 89% of the forgone direct employment and at least 25% of the forgone total employment (direct, indirect, induced and catalytic impacts) located in Fingal.

-Figure 4-2: Regional Breakdown of the Forgone Economic Impact in 2025
+Figure 4-2: Regional Breakdown of the Forgone Economic Impact